The Glacier Crest trail in Glacier National Park, British Columbia rewards with panoramic views of…

 Try fat tire biking at Panorama Ski Resort

 Panorama Ski Resort has added fat tire biking to its options of non-skiing activities.
 Not only can you rent fat tire bikes right on the hill, but you can bike all 20 plus kilometres of the Nordic trails.
-Just don’t ski in the tracks.
+Just don’t bike in the tracks.

 The roads around the resort are also perfect in winter for biking – and may provide a welcome respite from some of the hillier sections.